connexcs/docs/docs/class5/connexml.md

 It can include days, months, or years, ensuring continuous coverage even when transitioning from the end of one period to the beginning of the next.
 A wrap-around condition allows a range of time or dates to seamlessly cross a natural boundary.

 !!!
-Examples "Wrap Around Condition Examples"
+Example "Wrap Around Condition Examples"
     1. **Time Range (Crossing Midnight)**
     ```xml
     <condition time="22:00-06:00">